Best dehumidifiers - 9 models tried, tested and recommended by us

 (Image credit: Future)

-What to consider when buying a dehumidifier
+What should I consider when buying a dehumidifier?

-So should you buy a dehumidifier?
+So why should you buy a dehumidifier?
 As well as the environment in which you plan to use your dehumidifier, there are several other things to consider before you invest.

 For instance, will it stay in the same spot, or do you intend to move it from room to room?
 Some models are far more portable than others, so pay close attention to the size and weight of the appliance.